basarr/interactive_portfolio_optimization/sources/SOURCES.md

 This project was built gradually while I was learning the material, so I relied heavily on tutorials, forums, and especially video content to understand concepts and implementation details.
 I tried to keep my use of AI tools to a minimum, but since this was a continuous learning project, AI was used only as an educational tool—to clarify concepts, check understanding, and support learning—not to generate final solutions.

+one of the most used and revisited source is: https://xilinx.github.io/Vitis_Libraries/quantitative_finance/2019.2/index.html

 ⸻

 1) Core Option Pricing Theory (Primary Literature + Standard Texts)